 Prior to choosing a heart monitor technician program, individuals should consider whether they would like to earn a certificate or associate degree in the field.
 Associate degree programs typically require two years of study in both electrocardiography (EKG) and general studies.
 Some schools require students to obtain CPR certification and liability insurance prior to pursuing the degree.
 Certificate programs generally take less time to complete, though some schools do not provide college credit for certificate courses.

 Prospective students should also determine whether credits earned in the program are transferable to a 4-year university.
 Because of the uniqueness of heart monitoring technician programs, Associate of Applied Science degrees might not offer transferability.
 Individuals potentially interested in obtaining a bachelor's degree should ensure that course credit earned in an associate degree program can be applied toward the bachelor's degree requirements.

 Potential applicants should investigate the amount of hands-on lab experience a program provides.
-Moreover, as medical equipment is constantly evolving, ensuring the types and brands of technology used in the program is up-to-date and standard in the industry could be important.
-Extensive experience using current electrocardiographic equipment and technologies might better prepare students to work as a heart monitor technician.
+Moreover, since medical equipment is constantly evolving, ensuring the types and brands of technology used in the program are up-to-date and standard in the industry could be important.
+Extensive experience using current electrocardiographic equipment and technologies might better prepare students to work as heart monitor technicians.

 Heart Monitor Technician Program Overview

 Heart Monitor Technician Certificate Programs

 Heart monitor technician certificate programs require approximately 30-50 credit hours.
 Students learn about patient safety and legal aspects of medical care.
 Some programs include clinical rotations or internships for students to gain experience using EKG equipment, while others provide labs for this purpose.
 Topics covered include: